 Ambient spherical harmonics

-can get a realistic representation of the overall ambient light coming in from
+the overall ambient light coming in from all directions in the scene.
+Use

 To illustrate this effect, consider these two images of the same rocket model.
 The rocket on the left is rendered using lighting estimation information detected by the main directional light API.
 The rocket on the right is rendered using information detected by both the main direction light and ambient spherical harmonics APIs.
 The second rocket clearly has more visual definition, and blends more seamlessly into the scene.